ciesiolka/abc2svg-chisel/README.md

 The **abc2svg** scripts can run in any system with no compilation on any platform that contains an internet browser.
-This includes MS-Windows, Apple, and Unix-like systems (Linux, BSD...) as well as portable devices such as cell phones and iPads.
+This includes MS-Windows, Apple, and Unix-like systems (Linux, BSD...) as well as portable devices such as cell phones and tablets.

 A description of the ABC parameters that relate to both abcm2ps and abc2svg can be found [here][1].